 A dedicated CRC can accept simultaneous connections from up to 32 Spans on up to 8 Cards specified in its list of authorized Recording Spans.

 To authorize a Recording Span to connect to a dedicated CRC

-- 1. In the Performance Manager Platform Configuration subtree, rightclick the CRC and click Edit Call Recording Cache Application(s). - 2.
+- 1. Right-click the CRC and click Edit Call Recording Cache Application(s). - 2.
 Click the Valid Connections tab.